NeurosnapInc/neurosnap/README.md

 **Description:**

-Reads a PDB file to and gets its corresponding amino acid sequence.Current implementation uses biopython and ignores all non-standard AA molecules.All chains on all models are concatenated together.
+Reads a PDB file to and gets its corresponding amino acid sequence.
+Current implementation uses biopython and ignores all non-standard AA molecules.
+All chains on all models are concatenated together.

 **Parameters:**